Sahiladevi/health_track/docs/project_plan.md

 - I’ll also zoom in on specific connections, for example, how the amount of sleep someone gets might affect their body weight.

-- Plus, I want to see how different habits work together, like diet and exercise, to impact health.
+- Also, I want to see how different habits work together, like diet and exercise, to impact health.

 **Goal 2: Understand Health Differences by Gender and Race**